gentsk77/EECS325/Assignments/HW1/HW1_yxs626.md

 **constant delays**:
 - processing delay
   - very small amount of time, mostly less than microseconds, to examine the packet's header and check for bit errors
+  - determined by the programs or processes running in the network devices, thus won't vary according to the change in the packet
-  - neglectable comparing to other sources of delays, thus I would classify it as a constant delay
+  - therefore processing delay is a constant delay
 - propogation delay
   - $d_{prop} = d/s$, where $d$ is length of physical link and $s$ is propogation speed
   - since the packet follows a fixed route, $d$ remains constant